MicrosoftDocs/SupportArticles-docs/support/azure/general/hpc-node-manager-service-unreachable-certificate.md

 ## Cause

-This issue occurs if the certificate installed on the head node and compute node are not matched.
+This issue occurs if the certificates installed on the head node and compute node aren't matched.

 ## Resolution